 Greek basil is a flowering herb and cultivar of basil.

 If sowing outdoors, thin out seedlings or plant out young plants to 30-45cm (12-18in) apart, as they need plenty of room to produce strong, leafy plants.
 Keep the soil or compost moist, but take care not to overwater – especially in autumn and winter – as too much water can lead to rotting.
 Give plants a light liquid feed of a general feed every couple of weeks during summer.
 This will help ensure plants go on producing a constant supply of leaves.
 Don’t use high potash feeds, as these will encourage premature flowering.
-Pinch out the tips of young plants to make them bushier and help prevent flowering; plants start to lose their flavour once flowering begins.
+Pinch out the tips of young plants to make them bushier and help prevent flowering; plants start to lose their flavor once flowering begins.